Unified Framework for Histopathology Image Augmentation and Classification via Generative Models: Method

-The discriminator consists of four stages.
-Each of the first three includes a ViT encoder and an average pooling layer.
-Between the stages, a multi-scale technique is employed by combining the outputs from the last block with the varying sizes of patches from the same input image.
-After an MLP layer, the patch information is encoded in a sequence of embeddings for concatenation.
-This is to let the model learn both semantic structure and texture details.
-To enable conditional learning, at the end of the third block, a class token and a source token are appended at the beginning of the 1D sequence and go through the fourth stage with two ViT encoders.
-The tokens are taken by the classification head and the source head to output the class and real/fake predictions.
+The discriminator is similarly structured into four stages.
+The first three stages consist of a ViT encoder and an average pooling layer.
+The final stage includes two ViT encoders that handle the class and source heads, respectively.
+Between the first three stages, we apply a multi-scale technique that combines the outputs from the last block with patches of varying sizes extracted from the same input image.
+After passing through an MLP layer, the patch information is encoded into a sequence of embeddings for concatenation, allowing the model to learn both semantic structure and texture details efficiently.

+For conditional learning, a class token and a source token are appended to the beginning of the 1D sequence at the end of the third block.
+This modified sequence then passes through the fourth stage, enabling the model to make both class predictions and real/synthesis judgments.